reinteractive-open/installfest_guides/source/guides/installfest42/admin_and_markdown.md

 ```

 One thing to note is that since we want to render the HTML generated by our
-markdown engine as HTML and not have it be automatically escapped by the Rails
+markdown engine as HTML and not have it be automatically escaped by the Rails
 view we need to convert it to a SafeBuffer using the html_safe method call.

 Save that and rerun all our specs again (using `rspec`).
 Success!
 All our specs